sproutcore/guides/source/using_handlebars.md

   </body>
 </html>

-To make a template available to be used later, give the +<script>+ tag a name attribute:
+To make a template available to be used later, give the `<script>` tag a name attribute:

 <html>
   <head>